Dog looking out a car window.

 Provided by

-Tragically, it’s not difficult to see how it happens.
+Is it ever safe to leave pets in cars?
 For many pet owners, the everyday hustle and grind often means bringing animals along on errands and leaving them in the car as needed.
-In the hot months of summer, what feels like even a short period of time in a parked car can cost a pet their life.
+Tragically, this can be a fatal mistake.
+During the hot months of summer, even what feels like a short period of time in a parked car can cost a pet their life.
+In fact, in 2024, 111 dogs and other companion animals reportedly died from heat-related causes, while 388 were rescued from the heat.

 Ever get in your car and become startled by how sweltering it is compared to the outside air?
-Thanks to glass windows, surfaces that soak up heat and an enclosed space, it doesn’t take long for parked vehicles to transform into ovens.
-This is why leaving dogs and cats in hot cars for even a short time can lead to devastating consequences.
+Thanks to glass windows, surfaces that absorb heat and an enclosed space, it doesn’t take long for parked vehicles to transform into ovens.
+This isn’t just a figure of speech — food has literally been cooked in hot cars.
+While that may seem amusing, it’s a somber reminder of why leaving dogs and cats in your car, for even a short time, can lead to devastating consequences.

-Some pet parents may feel more at ease with leaving animals in hot cars if the windows are cracked down.
+Some pet parents may feel more at ease leaving animals in hot cars if the windows are cracked down.
 Nevertheless, the vehicle can still reach extreme temperatures in a short period of time.
-The perceived air flow from cracked windows is not enough to prevent this.
+The perceived airflow from cracked windows may be insufficient to help prevent this.

 Leaving the air conditioning running with pets inside the car isn’t a good idea either.
-The air conditioning system could fail or the A/C could accidentally be turned off by the dog, leaving your pet at risk for heatstroke.
+The air conditioning system could fail, or the A/C could accidentally be turned off by the pet, leaving your pet at risk for heatstroke.

 Can I leave my pet in a lighter-colored vehicle?

-In recent years, some information has circulated through pet blogs and other sources that leaving pets in lighter-colored vehicles (particularly with light tone interiors) is safer because the color doesn’t get hot as fast.
-While it’s true that light colors take longer to soak up the heat, it isn’t true that leaving your dog or other pet in a lighter-colored vehicle is safe.
+In more recent years, information has circulated through pet blogs and other sources that leaving pets in lighter-colored vehicles (particularly with light-toned interiors) is safer because the color doesn’t get hot as fast.
+However, this information is purely anecdotal.
+While it is true that lighter colors take longer to soak up the heat, it isn’t true that leaving your dog or other pet in a light-colored vehicle is safe.

 Is it illegal to leave your dog in the car?

 Leaving a dog, cat or other pet locked inside a hot car isn’t just inhumane — in many places, it’s against the law.
-As of 2022, 31 states have laws on the books that either prohibit leaving pets in parked cars under dangerous conditions (i.e. hot weather) or provide immunity for citizens who rescue pets under duress in vehicles.
+Currently, 32 states have laws that either prohibit leaving pets in parked cars under dangerous conditions (i.e., hot weather) or provide immunity for citizens who rescue pets under duress in vehicles.

 When you see a cat or dog locked inside a parked car during summer, it’s important to act quickly.
 Even if the pet appears to be okay for the time being, heatstroke can set in within minutes.
-Here’s what you can do:
+Signs of heatstroke may include heavy panting and rapid breathing, excessive drooling, bright red gums and tongue, difficulty maintaining balance and hyperactivity.
+If you notice any of these signs, here’s what you can do:

-• As much as you might want to smash the car window open, it may be best to wait for law enforcement or emergency services to arrive and assist as needed.
+• While it may be tempting to take immediate action, it’s best to wait for law enforcement or emergency personnel to arrive and handle the situation safely and legally.

 Help keep pets safe from the heat all summer